dustinson/d3cblog.github.io/_posts/2022-09-22-IndianFood.markdown

 header:
     image_fullwidth: "indianFood.jpg"
 ---
---WIP--
-(this blog is currently under development)

 There are experiences in your life that leave you confident in the obvious conclusion.
-I've had those with electric fences, cinnemon flavored adult drinks and Indian Food.
+I've had those with electric fences, cinnamon flavored adult drinks and Indian Food.

-Indian Food is the worst.
+<h3>Indian Food is the worst.</h3>
 I knew it.
 It was the worst stuff I ever put in my mouth.
 I couldn't understand how anyone would eat that stuff!
 I gave it a try and stuck with it, but make no mistake.